ahdis/epr-integration-cara/docs/primarysystems-epr.md

 4. Query and retrieve documents for a patient from the EPR including authorization
 5. Publish documents for a patient by a healthcare professional
 6. Providing AuditEvents
+7. Query and update the Healthcare Professional Directory (HPD)

 e-health-suisse has described the different steps with examples [here](https://www.e-health-suisse.ch/fr/technique-semantique/raccordement-dep/techniciens.html).
 Please find below additional information relevant for CARA and EPRIK.